vsoch/freegenes/docs/_docs/usage/api.md

 under the Settings tab.
 You'll need to export this token as `FREEGENES_TOKEN` to use the client.
 See the [getting started](https://vsoch.github.io/freegenes-python/docs/getting-started/) guide for more details.

+## Permissions

+All API views require authentication except for:

+ - Parts
+ - Composite Parts
+ - Plates
+ - Samples
+ - Collections

+Meaning that an unathenticated user can request the view GET.